HOUSTON DIVORCE LAWYERS

 Divorce is an emotionally difficult time for the entire family.

 Combined with the financial and logistical challenges you face during divorce, you may find it hard to make sense of the rapid changes in your life, much less make reasoned decisions about the legal matters you must deal with.
-You need a lawyer who understands every aspect of your divorce and can explain your options clearly.
+You need a Houston divorce lawyer from Moffett Law Firm who understands every aspect of your divorce and can explain your options clearly.
 Only then can you start planning a new future for your family.

 Moffett Law Firm represents clients in both contested divorce and uncontested divorce proceedings.
 We are particularly experienced with complex divorce cases, and we are not afraid to take a case to trial to achieve our clients’ goals.
 The earlier you consult with our experienced Houston divorce lawyers, the better prepared you will be to navigate this process.

-Contested Divorce: When You Just Can’t Work It Out
+Contested Divorce in Houston: When You Just Can’t Work It Out

 - The identification and valuation of community assets, including high net worth and complex assets